Pradeep-Gopal/ARIAC-Agile_Robotics_for_Industrial_Automation_Competition_Iteration_3/README.md

 # ARIAC Competition

+Agile Robotics Development for ARIAC challenge hosted by NIST.
 Picking and delivering parts in an industrial environment with faulty parts/faulty gripper/sensor blackout/moving obstacles

 ## Results
 [Scenario 5](https://youtu.be/OBoudhBBgK8)